DanmarksAdresser/dawa-autocomplete2/README.md

 npm install dawa-autocomplete2
 ```

-CSS styling are handled in the same way as above.
+CSS styling is handled in the same way as above.
 The component is imported and initialized like this:
 ```javascript
 var dawaAutocomplete2 = require('dawa-autocomplete2');